huohuanriri/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL. creating a new branch is quick, the branch is dev
+Git is free software distributed under the GPL. creating a new branch is quick & simple.